Sanjaasürengiin Zorig: Aftermath

 Zorig's sister Sanjaasürengiin Oyuun was elected to his seat in the Mongolian parliament soon after his assassination.
 She later served as Mongolia's Minister of Foreign Affairs.
-The political party founded by his sister Oyuun, the Irgenii Zorig Nam ("Иргэний зориг" нам) or Civic Will Party, bears a reference to his name.
+The political party founded by Oyuun, the Irgenii Zorig Nam ("Иргэний зориг" нам) or Civic Will Party, bears a reference to his name.

 A statue for him has been erected in Ulaanbaatar, across the street from the Central Post Office.
 The statue faces toward the Government Palace, symbolising Zorig's morning walk toward his workplace.
 Flowers are placed at the statue every year on the day of his death, attended by his family members, friends, politicians, and other citizens.

 The Zorig Foundation, founded in October 1998 shortly after S. Zorig's murder, exists today as "a Mongolian non-profit organization promoting democracy through social action, youth activities, and good governance programs."

 Murder case trial

 In December 2016, the district court in a closed hearing has convicted three individuals Ts.
 Amgalanbaatar, D. Sodnomdarjaa and T. Chimgee of the 1998 murder.
 The panel of judges issued a guilty verdict after the hearing that was held over a period of 6 weeks.
 The defendants were each given prison sentences of between 24 and 25 years to be carried in a strict regime prison.
 In March 2017, the Criminal Appeals Court of Ulaanbaatar has rejected the appeal of the 3 defendants after confirming that the testimony by the convicts D. Sodnomdarjaa and Ts.
 Amgalanbaatar given during the investigation regarding the case and the facts, as well as the hand-written testament by B. Sodnomdarjaa correspond to the testimonies of the relevant witnesses, material evidences from the site of the case, notes taken during the investigation at the site of the crime, as well as the conclusions of the experts regarding bodily injuries of the victim.

 Then deputy prime minister Tsendiin Nyamdorj, some other politicians and victim's family members questioned the decision to hold the trial behind closed doors.
 In December 2017, the Cabinet of Mongolia permitted to declassify the majority of this murder case file consisting of 14,926 pages while 74 pages of materials were to be kept classified.
 The declassified documents had been transferred from the General Intelligence Agency of Mongolia to the Archive of Criminal Cases Database under the Supreme Court of Mongolia.
 The crime remains unsolved; many believe corrupt parliament members hired people to kill him.